6 Change Management Stages

 A Management Checklist to Guide Your Efforts in Managing Change

 The following six-stage model of change will assist you to understand change and to make changes in your work unit, department, or company effectively.
 The model also helps you understand the role of the change agent, the person or group that is taking primary responsibility for the accomplishment of the desired changes.
+For change to occur, you do need leadership to communicate, provide training, and share constancy of purpose.

 An organization must complete each of the steps in the model for changes to effectively transpire.
 However, completion of the steps may occur in a somewhat different order than appears here.
 In some situations, the boundaries between the stages are unclear.